 Mix the ingredients in a saucepan and bring to a boil.
 Let it cool before filling your feeder.
 Once hummers start coming, decrease the solution to about 1 cup sugar to 8 cups water.
 Hummingbirds can sometimes suffer a fatal liver disorder if they get too much sugar.

 Remember to replace the nectar in your hummingbird feeder every 3 days or so - every other day if temperatures are above 60 degrees.
 Wash the feeder with soap and scalding hot water, then rinse well before refilling.
 Old nectar and/or a dirty feeder can host hummingbird bacteria.
 (05/26/2006)

 I'm am not sure what is true as I have read different things regarding the safety of food coloring and hummingbirds.

 I just wanted to pass that on to you.
 (05/31/2006)

 By Beth Jenkins

 If you are like we are, we have several hummingbird feeders around our yard.
 Yes, you can buy the hummingbird food, but this get costly and there is not much in the packages.
-I labeled a pitcher to keep in the refrigerator with "homemade hummingbird food".
-This is so much cheaper than the purchased kind.

 With regards to the hummingbird feeders they say no red dye, do they mean red food coloring?